pauliceia/vgiws/doc/api/login.md

     - 409 (Conflict): The email is not validated.
     - 500 (Internal Server Error): Problem when do a login.
 Please, contact the administrator.
 - Notes:

+### POST /api/auth/change_password/

+This method change the password of a user.
+- Parameters:
+- Examples:
+     - Change the password: POST http://localhost:8888/auth/change_password/
+- Send (in Body):
+    ```javascript
+    {
+        'properties': {'current_password': 'ENCRYPTED_CURRENT_PASSWORD', 'new_password': 'ENCRYPTED_NEW_PASSWORD'},
+        'type': 'ChangePassword'
+    }
+    ```
+- Send (in Header):
+    - Send an "Authorization" header with a valid Token.
+- Response (in Header):
+- Error codes:
+    - 400 (Bad Request): It is needed to pass the encrypted current_password and new_password.
+    - 401 (Unauthorized): It is necessary an Authorization header valid.
+    - 404 (Not Found): Not found any user.
+    - 409 (Conflict): Current password is invalid.
+    - 409 (Conflict): The email is not validated.
+    - 500 (Internal Server Error): Problem when changing the password.
+Please, contact the administrator.
+- Notes:
+    - The passwords need to be encrypted using a hash algorithm called SHA512.

 ### GET /api/auth/google/